UoY-IM-WADD/W10_P2/README.md

 You are done with the tutorial but can go further by applying your knowledge of JavaScript to improve the user experience.
 For example, you could:
 - Add a button that allows the user to toggle the webcam on and off (you will need to do some research on how to play / pause the video, and listen for play / pause events)
 - Add a button that allows the user to toggle between the raw video background and the background image.
 - Allow the user to change the background image.
 The "file" input type will be useful for this.
+You should also do some research on how to read an image file as a data URL.